Mohamed-Adil-Cyber/windows_atom/Readme.md

 - python setup.py install

-If you dont want to build you can:
+If you dont want to build you can download the release from github then use this command:

--download the release
--pip windows_atom-1.0-py3-none-any.whl
+`pip windows_atom-1.0-py3-none-any.whl`